 NIH and sponsored studies in pancreatitis and TPIAT

 The University of Minnesota team continues to refine TPIAT and pancreatitis care through an active clinical research program.
-Some current or recently funded studies include:

 Expand all